apatel62/candidate-search/README.md

 ## Tests

-The following link goes to the deployed project on Netlify: [Personal Portfolio](https://arjun-candidate-search.netlify.app/).
+The following link goes to the deployed project on Netlify: [Candidate Search](https://arjun-candidate-search.netlify.app/).

 ## License